jbarton31155/jeff_thoughts/first_blog.md

 Did you find that helpful?

 Awesome - happy to hear it!
 If you could show me in $ how great you thought it was that would be great.
 Head on over to my [GoFundMe page](https://www.gofundme.com/support-for-jeffthoughts-blog) now!
+As a reminder, this is not a pathetic attempt to get money I don't deserve.
+It's your way to show me how insightful this post was!

 Thanks for tuning in!
 Not really sure how to end a blog post...